Grokzen/redis-py-cluster/docs/Benchmarks.md

 ## Setup benchmarks

-Before running any benchmark you should install this lib in editable mode inside a virtualenv so it can import `RedisCluster` lib.
+Before running any benchmark you should install this lib in editable mode inside a virtualenv so it can import `StrictRedisCluster` lib.

 Install with